Weekly flight operations scheduled | Peninsula Daily News

 COUPEVILLE — There will be field carrier landing practice operations for aircraft stationed at Naval Air Station Whidbey Island Complex this week.

-Landing practice will be at the Outlying Landing Field in Coupeville on Monday afternoon.
+There will be landing practice at the Outlying Landing Field in Coupeville on Monday afternoon to evening.

-Practice also is slated for Tuesday afternoon to evening, Wednesday afternoon to evening and Thursday afternoon to evening.
+Practice also is slated for Tuesday afternoon to evening, for Wednesday afternoon to evening, and for Thursday afternoon to evening.

 Operations will continue late Friday morning to early afternoon.